The Swan Archives

 • "Phantompalooza is an annual event in Winnipeg."
 No, Phantompalooza was never intended to be an annual event, and there are no plans for any more Phantompaloozas.
 The first one, in 2005, was intended as a one-off.
 The guests of honor, William Finley and Gerrit Graham, were so enthusiastic, however, that the Organizers, including your humble Archivist, decided to hold a second one in 2006 and invite the entire cast.
 That event, Phantompalooza 2, was truly spectacular, and featured a concert by Paul Williams and his band (with Jessica Harper joining the band to sing Old Souls), a Juicy Fruits reunion (they performed all three of their songs from the film, accompanied by a live band), and Gerrit Graham's first-ever public performance of Life at Last.
 There were also a couple of panel discussions with the cast, and the premiere of Deborah Znaty's featurette, Paradise Regained from the French special edition DVD.
 Finally, in 2007, a much smaller scale event, "Phantompalooza Two and a Half," was put on, intended mostly for locals, where a DVD with highlights from the 2005 and 2006 events was screened.
 More recently, for the film's 40th anniversary, there was a cast and crew reunion held at the Cinerama Dome in Los Angeles, but that was put on by Creature Features, not the Phantompalooza organization.
 And, a couple of the original Phantompalooza founders, Gloria Dignazio and Del Pannu, have been putting on a (great!) event in Winnipeg called "Phantom at the Met" each October since 2014.

 • "There's a remake of the movie in the works."
 Not at the moment.
 There are recurring efforts to mount Phantom as a stage musical, however, which are chronicled on our News page, here.
-De Palma remains interested in directing such a project and, in 1984, engaged Jim Steinman (best known for writing songs for Meat Loaf) to pen a set of new songs; this effort was apparently abandoned, however.
+De Palma remains interested in directing such a project and, in 1984, Jim Steinman (best known for writing songs for Meat Loaf) was engaged to pen a set of new songs; this effort was apparently abandoned, however.
+Meanwhile, Paul Williams has a few unpublished songs in his pocket that he's ready to apply to a stage version.
 In 2007, a workshop/lab was held in Los Angeles using the original Paul Williams score, but De Palma was pulled away when the opportunity to make Redacted arose.
 More recently, in early 2013, the Daft Punk guys met with De Palma to explore Phantom-related possibilities, but the massive success of their "Random Access Memories" has undoubtedly been a distraction for them.
+And of course, now Daft Punk is no more.

 • "The shot of Winslow's mangled face coming out of the record press was in early prints of the film."
 None that were exhibited in theaters, except a couple pre-release screenings (one on the Fox lot, and another, on June 27, 1974, at the Avco Theater in Westwood) and possibly in early exhibitions in Germany and on German television.
 It seems that the German master did not have these few seconds deleted prior to the first few prints being struck.
 And, a bit of it was in some of the trailers (previews of coming attractions), which is probably why so many people are certain they remember seeing it in the theater.